Local exotic tori: Almost toric fibrations

 This implies Vianna's Theorem~\ref{thm:vianna}.
 Indeed, for the monotone Vianna tori~$T_{\fm} \subset \CP^2$, the displacement energy germ~\eqref{eq:degatfs} recovers the integral affine type of the full polytope~$\Delta_{\fm}$ and thus Theorem~\ref{thm:vianna} follows.

 \begin{example}[Exotic tori in~$\CP^2$] Furthermore, certain non-monotone almost toric fibres can be distinguished by the same method.
 Indeed, let~$x$ be a point such that~$d_{\rm IA}(x , \pp \Delta)$ is realized by the integral affine distance to two different edges.
 Then its displacement energy germ recovers the integral affine geometry of the vertex formed by these two edges.
 The determinant of the primitive vectors associated to the edges forming this vertex is, by the discussion surrounding~\eqref{eq:deltafm}, equal to the square of the associated Markov number.
 We conclude that~$\CP^2$ contains infinitely many distinct one-parameter families of non-monotone tori.
-These families are in bijeciton with the Markov numbers and a triple of such families intersects at a monotone Vianna torus~$T_{\fm}$ if the three Markov numbers form a Markov triple.
+These families are in bijection with the set of Markov numbers and a triple of such families intersects at a monotone Vianna torus~$T_{\fm}$ if the three Markov numbers form a Markov triple.
 This implies some of the results in~\cite[Section 7]{SheTonVia19}. \end{example}

 \begin{remark} In~\cite{Via17}, the results in~$\CP^2$ were extended to other monotone toric four-manifolds.
 These also follow from the methods discussed here.
-Although an analogue of Theorem~\ref{thm:deatfs} in general does not hold for ATFs obtained by mutation from \emph{non-monotone} toric manifolds, the displacement energy of almost toric fibres can still be determined by induction on mutations.
+Although an analogue of Theorem~\ref{thm:deatfs} does not in general hold for ATFs obtained by mutation from \emph{non-monotone} toric manifolds, the displacement energy of almost toric fibres can still be determined by induction on mutations.
 This way, one can find exotic tori in non-monotone toric four-manifolds.
-See for example the forthcoming~\cite{BreKim23}, where all non-monotone~$S^2 \times S^2$ will be treated. \end{remark}
+A detailed treatment of this will appear in \cite{Sch24}. \end{remark}

 \begin{remark} For every Markov triple~$\fm$ the torus~$T_{\fm}$ is area-equivalent to the monotone toric fibre~$T_{\rm Cl} = T_{(1,1,1)}$, meaning that every pair of Vianna tori yields a positive answer to Question~\ref{q:main}.
 Indeed, as on an open dense subset of its domain, the tori in the versal deformation of~$T_{\fm}$ are Hamiltonian isotopic to toric fibres, we can pick a Lagrangian isotopy from~$T_{\fm}$ to a toric fibre which can be concatenated with a Lagrangian isotopy from that toric fibre to~$T_{\rm Cl}$.
 Since both endpoints of the resulting Lagrangian isotopy are monotone, we find~$T_{\fm} \sim T_{\rm Cl}$.
 See also Remark~\ref{rk:areaequivalent}, where the same idea is applied to the tori~$\Upsilon_k \subset \C^3$. \end{remark}